dials/dials/doc/sphinx/documentation/conventions.rst

 reference frame arbitrarily and all calculations should work appropriately in the new frame.

-FIXME Note this is not currently true in the case of translations.
-We assume that the intersection of the crystal and beam occurs at the origin of our laboratory system.
-Is this going to be a problem?

 Nevertheless, it is useful to adopt a particular standard frame of reference for meaningful comparison of results, communication between components of the software and for an agreed definition of what the laboratory consists of